sagemathinc/cocalc/notes/final_push.md

+- (0:45?) [x] (0:31) fix latex editor so usable; need it to write an exam!

 ## Deployment

-- (0:15?) [ ] remove google protobuf; I'm not using it all
+- (0:15?) [x] remove google protobuf; I'm not using it all

 - (1:00?) [x] (0:51) backups:  include bup in salvus itself (instead of system wide), for install stability.

 I am going to use bup for backups -- https://github.com/bup/bup/ Do snapshots frequently by *randomly* targeting n backup destinations and recording success, timestamp, location in db.
 Present unified view of all snaps by time to user.
 Viola - scalable durable safe distributed snapshots!

+- (0:20?) [ ] project storage: add bup support to project database schema.

+- (1:30?) [ ] project storage: and method to LocalHub class to make a snapshot of a project (--exclude some things), and store in database that this happened.
+Exclude .sagemathcloud, .sage, .cache, .forever, .ssh.

+- (1:00?) [ ] project storage: add code to query database for this information: all projects that do not have at least n backups since last activity, with activity >= k seconds in the past

+- (1:00?) [ ] project storage: use query above to make backups (choose at random, inc counter, do it)

+---

-- (0:30?) [ ] deploy: make sure 4 machines have kernel opts that Keith reported are needed now for reboot to work: https://mail.google.com/mail/u/0/?shva=1#inbox/13e2db89829eed81
+- (0:30?) [x] deploy: make sure 4 machines have kernel opts that Keith reported are needed now for reboot to work: https://mail.google.com/mail/u/0/?shva=1#inbox/13e2db89829eed81

 - (1:00?) [ ] deploy: create the file that describes topology of everything.
 - (1:00?) [ ] deploy: create a VM for running user code
 - (1:00?) [ ] deploy: setup full-size lvm for the 4 machines (all identical)